Eric Haase Player Props: Tigers vs. Mets

-The Detroit Tigers, including Eric Haase (hitting .208 in his past 10 games, with a double, five walks and two RBI), take on starter Joey Lucchesi and the New York Mets at Comerica Park, Tuesday at 6:40 PM ET.
+The Detroit Tigers, including Eric Haase and his .607 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Justin Verlander and the New York Mets at Comerica Park, Thursday at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Orioles.
+He collected two extra-base hits in his last game (2-for-4 with a double, a home run and an RBI) against the Mets.

 Eric Haase Game Info & Props vs. the Mets